 - Women who are pregnant or breastfeeding are advised to postpone cataract surgery.

 In all other cases, we recommend that patients undergo cataract surgery as soon as cataracts negatively impact their vision.
-Once vision is impaired, there is no reason to delay the surgery, as cataracts will only worsen as time goes on.
+Once the vision is impaired, there is no reason to delay the surgery, as cataracts will only worsen as time goes on.

 Cataract Surgery Overview

 Modern cataract surgery involves the removal of the damaged lens of the eye and insertion of an artificial lens, known as an intraocular lens (IOL) to restore vision.
 It is a relatively straightforward procedure that is performed on an outpatient basis and takes less than 30 minutes per eye.
-The following provides an overview on how the surgeons at Beach Eye Medical Group perform cataract surgery.
+The following provides an overview of how the surgeons at Beach Eye Medical Group perform cataract surgery.